Sanrax/flashcart-guides/docs/cart-guides/dspico.md

         - Follow the [LNH-Team DSpico setup guide](https://github.com/LNH-team/dspico/blob/develop/GUIDE.md) which contains all the steps needed to build the WRFUxxed firmware.

-        - If you would prefer a video guide, you may follow [this YouTube video](https://www.youtube.com/watch?v=o7IuaewHNTQ) to build the WRFUxxed firmware with Docker, using [this dockerfile.](https://gist.github.com/synthic/f9396062d28144823ee8606eba101b2e).
-This video guide should result in an up to date firmware due to building it from the latest source.
+        - If you would prefer a video guide, you may follow [this YouTube video](https://www.youtube.com/watch?v=o7IuaewHNTQ) to build the WRFUxxed firmware with Docker, using [this dockerfile.](https://gist.github.com/synthic/f9396062d28144823ee8606eba101b2e) This video guide should result in an up to date firmware due to building it from the latest source.

+=== "Devkit (Panda) Firmware"

+    !!! danger "For Devkit Units ONLY!"

+        This version of the DSpico firmware WILL NOT boot on any retail DS consoles, modded or not.
+This firmware is intended to be used with devkits, which can only run cartridges signed with a development key.
+As such, the normal hybrid firmware will not work on Panda units, since they will not accept retail-signed software.

+    !!! info "Build Info"

+        This UF2 is built from commit `913185e` of [profi200's DSpico firmware](https://github.com/profi200/dspico-firmware/tree/develop), with patches from [this PR](https://github.com/LNH-team/dspico-bootloader/pull/3) applied, and then devsigned.

+    1. Download the [DSpico Dev Firmware](https://github.com/coderkei/dspico-hybrid-fw/releases/download/1.4/DSpico-profi200-dev.uf2) UF2 file.

+    1. Remove the DSpico from your console, and remove any MicroSD card in the cart.

+    1. Connect a USB cable to your DSpico and plug it into your computer, then open your file manager.

+    1. A drive called `RPI-RP2` will appear.
+Drag & drop the `DSpico-profi200-dev.uf2` file into this drive.
+The drive should then automatically eject and disappear from your computer, indicating the DSpico has processed and installed the firmware.
+This can sometimes take a few seconds.

+    1. Your DSpico is now flashed!
+Follow the Pico-Launcher setup guide below to prepare the SD card.

 ### Setup Guide: